 Between 2005 and 2016, the disease killed nearly 60 percent of the 210 specimens of southern California black walnut mature trees in the USDA Agricultural Research Service's National Clonal Germplasm Repository Juglans Collection near Winters, Seybold said.
 “This is only an estimate and the true proportion of the mortality is likely much higher, as only six of the 210 trees were rated as having healthy crowns in August 2016."

-Seybold estimated that the E Street tree is about 150 years old, "maybe older."
-It measures almost 65 inches or just over five feet.
+Seybold estimated that the E Street tree is about 150 years old, "maybe older" and around 50 feet in height.
+It measures almost 65 inches--or just over five feet--in diameter.

 “The walnut twig beetle is also significant because it is the consummate invasive species; it is small enough to travel under the bark of modest-sized pieces of barked wood and it can withstand relatively dry conditions that it might encounter during transit,” Seybold said.
 “We believe that it has moved from isolated Arizona black walnut trees along creeks and rivers in the desert Southwest to nearly the entire western USA wherever walnut trees of any species have been planted or grew naturally.
 It has also been transported to Europe and established significant populations in Italy.”